morinoko/todo-mvc/README.md

 # README

 WIP!
-A todo app built with Ruby on Rails.
+A todo app built with Ruby on Rails and the [TodoMVC](http://todomvc.com/) project.